Back and neck pain: Overview

 Recently, she hurt her back and cannot do as much with her family as she used to.
 She is having difficulty bending, twisting and reaching, which makes caring for two young children even more challenging than ever.

 She spends most of her working day on her feet and has recently been experiencing aches and twinges in her back.
-She can’t afford to take time off work, but she is on medications for a couple of chronic conditions and is reluctant to take any more tablets.
+She can’t afford to take time off work and she is on medications for a couple of chronic conditions.

 “I’m on my feet a lot, so I need a treatment that can help me stay that way,” she describes.